aselindula97/tech-support/README.md

 editing their own profile, changing the password and asking questions.
 Technical questions can be asked under following 7 main categories (services):

-1.Operating Systemm
+1. Operating Systemm
-2.Software
+2. Software
-3.Hardware
+3. Hardware
-4.Internet and Networking
+4. Internet and Networking
-5.Security and Malware removal
+5. Security and Malware removal
-6.Phones and Mobile devices
+6. Phones and Mobile devices
-7.General Technology
+7. General Technology

 ##  Project Goal
 Our project goal is:
-“To build an effective, user friendly Online Technical Support Management system to interact with the customers in order to answer questions, resolve technical support issues raised by the customers.”
+>“To build an effective, user friendly Online Technical Support Management system to interact with the customers in order to answer questions, resolve technical support issues raised by the customers.”